 This isn't just about time off.
 It's about giving yourself the chance to start this new chapter on steadier ground.

-When I started Hello, Bundle, I knew I didn’t want another parent to go through what I did.
-Fast forward two years, and we’ve helped more than 2,000 families unlock almost $44 million in benefits they didn’t realize they qualified for.
+When I started Hello Bundle, I knew I didn't want another parent to go through what I did.
+Since then, we've helped more than 2,000 families unlock nearly $44 million in benefits they didn't realize they qualified for.

-And here’s my favorite part, almost all of them take at least six months off.
+And here's the part that never gets old — almost all of them take at least six months off.
 Paid.
-Could you imagine thinking you only had six weeks and then discovering you could take six months?
-That’s life-changing.
+Could you imagine thinking you only had six weeks, and then discovering you could take six months?
+That's life-changing.